stephenverderame/cpp_book/src/templates/variadic.md

 ## Fold Expressions

 A fold expression is like another type of pack expansion, except that instead of producing comma separated arguments, the pack is expanded over a binary operator.
 A fold expression can have an initial value as well, and must be surrounded by parentheses.

-I won't explain the details of folds here, so if you haven't taken 3110 yet, you can ignore this section or look it up if you're interested
-(basically left folds operate on the leftmost argument first, right folds go from the rightmost argument to leftmost).
+I won't explain the details of folds here, but basically left folds operate on the leftmost argument first, right folds go from the rightmost argument to leftmost.
+Folds come from functional programming languages.
 Fold expression have the following syntax where `pack` is the pattern containing the name of the pack, `op` is the operator, `init` is the initial value and `...` are the actual ellipsis.

 * Unary fold right - `(pack op ...)`
 * Unary fold left - `(... op pack)`
 * Binary fold right - `(pack op ... op init)`
 * Binary fold left - `(init op ... op pack)`

 The difference between a unary and binary fold is not that one uses unary operators (that would be a normal pack expansion), but rather the binary fold has an initial value.
 The syntax for a left fold is when the `...` is on the left side of the pack name.

 ```C++